The 23 Worst Things to Purchase at Costco (According to Shoppers)

 6. Bulk Dairy Products

-Unless you consume a large amount of dairy quickly, buying it in bulk might lead to wastage due to its short shelf life.
+Unless you consume a large amount of dairy quickly, buying it in bulk might leads to waste due to its short shelf life.

 Products like milk, cheese, and yogurt can spoil before they’re fully used, making smaller purchases more sensible.